ajstewart/officer-snorlax-bot/README.md

 ![removeAllSchedules](/screenshots/remove_all_confirmation.png)

-Click on the green tick emoji to confirm the deletion, or the red cross to cancel.
+Click on the `Confirm` to confirm the deletion, or the `Cancel` button to cancel.
+The command will timeout after 1 minute.

 ### Manual Open and Closing